 Yellowing or discoloration of the teeth is common as patients age.
 Stains from certain beverages and foods, gradual wear, and thinning of the tooth enamel create discolored teeth over time.
 While this is the most common cause of tooth discoloration, other factors such as lifestyle habits, genetics, and certain medications can cause more evasive tooth discoloration.

-Bright, white smiles are often viewed as more attractive and confident.
+Bright, white smiles are often viewed as more healthy, attractive and confident.
 Patients with discolored teeth can benefit from cosmetic treatments that brighten and whiten the surface of the teeth.
 There are several cosmetic treatments that are commonly used to address tooth discoloration of varying types.
 Dr. Srikureja offers in-office professional teeth whitening, take-home whitening kits and cosmetic veneers to improve the appearance of discolored teeth.

 Common Causes of Tooth Discoloration